Jaime-Barillas/otech-notes/src/y2s2/csci2055u/01-notes.md

 # Linear Dependence

-A system of vectors is linearly dependent iff $\vec{0}$ can be represented as a _non-trivial_ linear combination (at least one coefficient is non-zero):
+A system of vectors is linearly dependent if $\vec{0}$ can be represented as a _non-trivial_ linear combination (at least one coefficient is non-zero):
 $$
 \vec{0} = \sum_{k=1}^n \alpha_k \vec{v}_k \quad \quad \text{where} \sum_{k=1}^n |\alpha_k| \ne 0
 $$

-A system of vectors is linearly dependent iff one of the vectors can be represented as a linear combination of the others.
+A system of vectors is linearly dependent if one of the vectors can be represented as a linear combination of the others.

 # Transformation